Middleton Railway: Preservation

 In June 1960, the Middleton Railway became the second standard-gauge railway to be taken over and operated by unpaid volunteers.
-Passenger services were initially operated for only one week, using an ex Swansea and Mumbles Railway double deck tram (the largest in Britain seating 106 passengers), hauled by a 1931 diesel locomotive hired from the nearby Hunslet Engine Company.
+Most were volunteers from Leeds University’s railway society.
+Passenger services were initially operated for only one week, using an ex Swansea and Mumbles Railway double deck tram (the largest in Britain, seating 106 passengers), hauled by a 1931 diesel locomotive hired from the nearby Hunslet Engine Company.
 However, the volunteers of the Middleton Railway subsequently operated a freight service from September 1960 until 1983.

 Regular operation of passenger services began in 1969.

 The Middleton Steam Railway is home to a representative selection of locomotives built in the Jack Lane, Hunslet area by the famous Leeds manufacturers of John Fowler & Co., Hudswell Clarke, Hunslet Engine Company, Kitson & Co. and Manning Wardle.

 The locomotives include "Sir Berkeley", which was featured in the 1968 BBC TV version of "The Railway Children".
 The locomotive is owned by the Vintage Carriages Trust of Ingrow near Keighley.